Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 e.
 Run `station [Your wifi card] get-networks` to list the available networks.</br>
 f.
 Run `station [your wifi card] connect "[your network]"` to connect to your network.</br>
 g.
 Press `ctrl + d` to exit iwd</br>
-h. ip link (To verify that you're getting an ip connection to Wi-Fi).
+h.
+Run `ip link` again to verify that you're getting an ip connection to Wi-Fi.

 ### Part Two (Testing Connection).
 Run `ping archlinux.org` to test the internet connection.</br>